kentarokamiyajp/dbt-bigquery-cloud-composer-tutorial/README.md

       Created the "id_rsa_composer" and "id_rsa_composer.pub" keys now.

    - Create a new folder in the dags folder to store the ssh private key.

         ```[txt]
+        # Create the following folder from GCS console.
         gs://us-central1-my-composer-v1-4c3a9a53-bucket/dags/ssh_config
         ```